-In Scripture, the Apostles Peter and Paul command the followers of Jesus Christ to virtue thinking, to remember, practice, do, and proclaim, the virtues of God in Christ for growth and holiness.
+Because God provides that we can, the Apostles Peter and Paul command the followers of Jesus Christ to remember, practice, do, and add to, our virtues for growth and holiness.
 In short, the Apostle Paul commands us to virtue thinking, as he says simply, “Think these.”
-Pp 4:8, here listed for your memorization and conscious practice:
+Pp 4:8 Below then the virtues are listed for your memorization and conscious practice:

 1 Pe 1:5-7 Faith, virtue, knowledge, restraint, perseverance, piety, brotherly-love, love.